 With male facelifts, the procedure is completely different from the female variety.
 Men have a richer blood supply to the face to support the thicker skin and the beard.
 They also have bigger faces, heavier necks, and stronger ligament supports.
 Because of this, a facelift for a man takes about 45 minutes to an hour longer.

 The incisions must also be placed differently, as a traditional facelift would move hair from the beard into the ear area.
 Care is taken to avoid over-pulling the skin as well as leaving non-hair-bearing skin close to the ear lobe.
 The incisions also take longer to close, as they are created to be as invisible as possible.
-Sometimes laser hair removal is used after the surgery if hair from the beard is too close to the ear.

 Statistically, men are less likely to accept changes in their appearance than women are.
 During the consultation, our medical staff will thoroughly evaluate the motives and lifestyle that may prompt men to have a facelift.
 Men tend to want to look more youthful, especially in the jawline and neck, but don’t want to have a feminized appearance, which can happen if the hairline is altered or if all wrinkles are removed.